 Campus Life is a company created to develop game-based experiential learning programs for high school and college students.
 The company's flagship product – CampusLife – gives potential college students an opportunity to experience life on a college campus prior to actually attending college.
-The games developed by campus life are "real world" focusing on time management, money management, goal setting and achievement.
+The games developed by campus life are "real world" focusing on time management, money management, goal setting, and achievement.
 The games are fun, interactive ways for people of all ages to learn.

-Cirasys is applying cutting-edge control methods to power conversion, creating digital power controllers and converters with unmatched precision, transient response, stability, bandwidth and configurability.
+Cirasys is applying cutting-edge control methods to power conversion, creating digital power controllers and converters with unmatched precision, transient response, stability, bandwidth, and configurability.
 Cirasys products offer superior operating characteristics while dramatically simplifying the design process for the electrical engineer.
-All Cirasys products also have the ability to vary output voltage dynamically, providing the ability to respond to variable voltage and power demands in real time.
+All Cirasys products have the ability to vary output voltage dynamically, providing the ability to respond to variable voltage and power demands in real time.

 Dena Technologies, Inc. is a spin-off from The University of Texas at Dallas founded in 2011.
 The main product focuses on pressure map analytics.
-The advanced technology is directed to a platform for monitoring, prevention and management of pressure ulcer using pressure mapping system that records a patient's bed posture, tracks different limbs along with associated statistical pressure image data, and produces a summary report for caregivers.
+The advanced technology is directed to a platform for monitoring, prevention and management of pressure ulcer using pressure mapping system that records a patient's bed posture, as well as tracking different limbs along with associated statistical pressure image data, and produces a summary report for caregivers.
 The methodology allows caregivers to utilize the stress data to schedule the repositioning of patients more effectively, and allows continuous risk assessment based on the history of stress-recovery of a patient's body.
 Specifically, the product includes (i) time-stamped whole-body pressure distribution data collection and profiling; (ii) posture classification, (iii) limb detection and tracking; (iv) quality of turn and risk assessment; (v) turning schedule and nursing staff utilization for pressure ulcer management; and (vi) patient status reporting system customized for caregivers.

 Diagtronix creates, develops, and manufactures semiconductor-based biosensor products and systems, based on patent-pending technology.
 Applications include medical diagnostics for disease testing and preventive health care, using compact analysis sensors and systems having significantly increased sensitivity and real-time processing capability, at greatly reduced cost, compared to existing methods and instruments.
 Diagtronix's platform technology will enable many new medical applications that can be implemented on portable hosts such as smart phones, to be used anywhere, any time.
-These applications include non-invasive diabetes monitoring, predictive testing for heart attacks, cancer monitoring, communicable disease monitoring (TB etc.), nutrition monitoring, and related real-time diagnostic and preventive testing.
+These applications include non-invasive diabetes monitoring, predictive testing for heart attacks, cancer monitoring, communicable disease monitoring (TB etc.), nutrition monitoring, and related real-time diagnostic and preventative testing.
 In addition, potential applications include monitoring and testing for bioterror agents, food-borne disease agents, pesticide levels in food, and related applications.

 Interoperate.biz, Inc., has developed innovative, next generation legacy code migration technology.
-Using their disruptive technology they can build automated translators to convert legacy or obsolete codes into their modern versions with ease.
+Using disruptive technology they can build automated translators to convert legacy or obsolete codes into their modern versions with ease.
 On February 15, 2008, Hewlett-Packard announced the End-Of-Life of the HP Software (former Mercury Interactive) WinRunner functional testing automation tool.
 Using its disruptive technology, Interoperate has built a translator (called WR2QTP) for converting the code of Hewlett Packard (HP) Corp.'s WinRunner GUI testing tool to HP's QuickTest Pro GUI testing tool.

 Using Interoperate's advanced WR2QTP tool, this migration can be accomplished with ease.
-Alternative solutions are either manual or achieve less than 80% automation...WR2QTP exceeds 97% automation resulting in shorter time, lower cost and higher quality for WinRunner to QTP migration.
+Alternative solutions are either manual or achieve less than 80% automation.
+WR2QTP exceeds 97% automation resulting in shorter time, lower cost and higher quality for WinRunner to QTP migration.

-Speetra is a parent company of GoAmbition, a unique and next generation portal for automatic speech assessment, language and sales training.
-Their product enables corporations to assess their "People Potential" during the lifecycle of pre hiring to top positions.
+Speetra is a parent company of GoAmbition, a unique and next generation portal for automatic speech assessment, language, and sales training.
+Their product enables corporations to assess their "People Potential" during the lifecycle of pre-hiring to top positions.
 They provide instant objective reports and have a vision of providing global talent analytics.
 Goal is to improve mission outcomes of organizations.

 Vertice Incorporated is a robotics company focused on the consumer and home-use products space.
 Vertice applies advanced servo controls, positioning technology, 3D modeling, and other technologies to assist people around the world in their daily lives.
 Presently, Vertice is developing its first product, an intelligent robotic system for personal care.

 ZW Corporation is engaged in the development of Intelligent Personal Agents (IPA) to provide personalized services to web users.
-IPAs are intelligent autonomous software components that are capable of interacting, collaborating and negotiating with web service providers and other software agents to achieve user defined goals.
+IPAs are intelligent autonomous software components that are capable of interacting, collaborating, and negotiating with web service providers and other software agents to achieve user defined goals.